webdiscus/html-bundler-webpack-plugin/README.md

-You specify all the source scripts and styles in **one right place** (in HTML), instead of defining them in **many non-logic places**: defining JS files in Webpack Entry (🥴), importing SCSS into a JS file (an absolute anti-pattern 🤯).
+You specify all the source scripts and styles in **one right place** (in HTML), instead of defining them in **many non-logic places**: defining JS files in Webpack Entry, importing SCSS into a JS file.

 ❓If you have discovered a bug or have a feature suggestion, feel free to create an [issue](https://github.com/webdiscus/html-bundler-webpack-plugin/issues) on GitHub.